Working to preserve and enhance the landscape of the Charnwood Forest

 Get in touch

-For more information about the Species Identification and Recording Project, please contact Isabel Raval at iraval@lrwt.org.uk
+For more information about theproject, please contact us at info@lrwt.org.uk

-The Charnwood Forest Landscape Partnership Scheme is hosted by the National Forest Company.
+The Charnwood Forest Landscape Partnership Scheme hosted by the National Forest Company.

 The Partnership comprises: Bradgate Park Trust, British Geological Survey, Charnwood Arts, Charnwood Borough Council, The Environment Agency, Hinckley and Bosworth Borough Council, Leicestershire County Council, Leicestershire Local Access Forum, Leicestershire Promotions, Leicestershire & Rutland Sport, Leicestershire and Rutland Wildlife Trust, National Farmers Union, National Forest Company, Natural England, North West Leicestershire District Council, Soar Catchment Partnership with Trent Rivers Trust, Sustainable Land Trust, and Voluntary Action Leicestershire.